artbrock/ALC_Starter_Kit/communication_&_promotion/school_name,_brand_&_message.md

 Others keep their pre-existing identity (like The Farm School) and just integrate our agile practices.
 And still others have a simple name (like Cloudhouse) and being an ALC is a footnote.
 In fact, some groups have adopted “ALC” but expand the acronym as “Agile Learning Community.”

-If the name of your project is not clear at the outset, one good approach to choosing can be to brainstorm a bunch of names, invite feedback from your community to see if any really bomb, then pick a few favorites and try them out for a while.
+If the name of your project is not clear at the outset, one good approach to choosing can be to brainstorm a bunch of names, invite feedback from your community, then pick a few favorites and try them out for a while.
 Try using the names in meetings, feel how they taste in your mouth and how they sound to your ears.
 See which one starts to stick and run with it.

 ### Visual Brand Identity {#visual-brand-identity}